yamin-shihab/study-notes/grade-7/math.md

     + A numerical coefficient is a number that multiplies the variable.
 (3x, 5y, 9i)
     + A term is a constant or variable prefixed by a +, or - sign. (-6, -z, 3)
 + When multiplying, you shouldn't use an X because it can be confused with the common variable name, x.
 Instead, use a numerical coefficient with or without parentheses.
 (3(6), 7x, 2(9))
 + To evaluate an expression, substitute all occurrences of variable with their given value.
-(3n where n = 12 -> 36)
+(3n where n is 12 = 36)
 + A table of values is a table showing two sets of related numbers.
     + Patterns can be described by expressions which can be displayed in a table of values.
     + The left column has the inputs (x), the right column has the outputs (y).